 To get the debt organized into each spouse’s name, you might need to refinance loans and transfer credit card balances to another credit account.
 If you and your spouse can’t reach an agreement on organizing each other’s debt, you should consult with an attorney to help mediate your dispute.

 While you are negotiating an agreement with your spouse, keep up with at least the minimum payments on the accounts that will affect your credit score.
 If your spouse is responsible for making payments on accounts in your name, make sure to keep track of the due dates and check for payment as the due date approaches.
 You can also ask the judge for repayment from your spouse if you are making payments your spouse is responsible for.

 Do you have more questions about how divorce can affect your credit score?
-Contact our Monmouth County divorce attorneys to set up a free consultation today.
+Contact our Monmouth County attorneys to set up a free consultation today.